When I was sick and lay a-bed,

 I had two pillows at my head,

-here I lie, with the flu, reduced to creating my own version (in pictures) of
+So here I lie, with the flu, reduced to creating my own version (in pictures) of the above classic.

 When I was sick and lay a-bed,